Second order semi-parametric inference for multivariate log Gaussian Cox processes: Second order conditional composite likelihood

 which is unbiased by \eqref{eq:campbell2}.
-Since $\hat{\textup{H}}(\tilde \btau)$ is a symmetric, positive semi-definite matrix, the eigendecomposition implies that $\hat{\textup{H}}(\tilde \btau)^{1/2}=UD^{1/2}U^\T$, where $D$ is the diagonal matrix of the (all non-negative) eigen values of $\hat{\textup{H}}(\tilde \btau)$ and $U$ is the matrix with the eigen vectors as columns.
-Assuming that all the eigen values are positive, following Section~\ref{app:pnm}, the minimizer $\hat \btau$ of \eqref{eq:taylor} is a solution of a least squares problem:
+Since $\hat{\textup{H}}(\tilde \btau)$ is a symmetric, positive semi-definite matrix, the eigendecomposition implies that $\hat{\textup{H}}(\tilde \btau)^{1/2}=UD^{1/2}U^\T$, where $D$ is the diagonal matrix of the (all non-negative) eigen values of $\hat{\textup{H}}(\tilde \btau)$ and $U$ is the matrix of eigen vectors.
+Assuming that all the eigen values are positive, following Section~3 in the supplementary material, the minimizer $\hat \btau$ of \eqref{eq:taylor} is a solution of a least squares problem:

 where $Y=\hat{\textup{H}}(\tilde \btau)^{1/2}\left( -\hat{\textup{H}}(\tilde \btau)^{-1}\best(\tilde \btau)+\tilde \btau \right)$ and $X=\hat{\textup{H}}(\tilde \btau)^{1/2}$.
 Introducing a line search, we update $\btau^{(n+1)}=\tilde \btau+t(\hat{\btau}-\tilde \btau)$, for some $t>0$ and also update $\tilde \btheta$ by replacing $\tilde \btau = \btau^{(n)}$ by $\btau^{(n+1)}$.
-When all components of $\tilde \btheta$ have been updated we let $\btheta^{(n+1)}=\tilde \btheta$.
+When all components of $\tilde \btheta$ have been updated, we let $\btheta^{(n+1)}=\tilde \btheta$.